Daycare List

 *Discuss Daycare with your family.
 This will mean they will have to share their space AND their Mom (and/or Dad).

 *Research your state daycare regulations.
-You can start at National Resource Center for Health and Safety in Child Care
+You can start with this resource from National Resource Center for Health and Safety in Child Care

 *Find other daycare providers in your area and ask them for advice.